A Glug of Oil

 This is one TASTY curry! 😋

-However, when the book Great Escapes was published I'm thinking something was wrong with the butter chicken recipe.
+However, when the book Great Escapes was published, I'm thinking something was wrong with the butter chicken recipe.

-In the programme talking about the butter chicken he had there, Gordon said: It doesn't taste tart like it's been laced with tomato puree, it uses fresh tomatoes.
+Gordon said: It doesn't taste tart like it's been laced with tomato puree, it uses fresh tomatoes.

 Now, this is all very strange because the book says to use 275ml of tomato puree and there's not a mention of a tomato fresh, tinned or even passata.